Alfresco/alfresco-ansible-deployment/docs/deployment-guide.md

 As mentioned in the introduction a control node is required to run the playbook.
 **Required Ansible version is 2.12.**

 Not all distributions of Linux may have that specific version of Ansible.
-Below describes how to configure a control node for deployment with one of the many ways to set a python virtual environment, so you can install the exact same versions of ansible and its dependecies we use when testing (without impacting your system installtion of python).
+Below describes how to configure a control node for deployment with one of the many ways to set a python virtual environment, so you can install the exact same versions of ansible and its dependencies we use when testing (without impacting your system installation of python).
 Doing so you're ensuring best chances of success.

-1. If you're not working directly working on the control node, transfer the ZIP file to the control node together with the SSH private key required to login to the target machines, and SSH into the machine
+1. If you're not working directly working on the control node, transfer the ZIP file to the control node together with the SSH private key required to login to the target machines, and SSH into the machine:

     ```bash
     scp  alfresco-ansible-deployment-<version>.zip user@controlnode: